You are not a Robot | Train Yourself to Think Outside of the Box

 Thinking outside of the box will make you unique.

-Something to consider: once you step out of your comfort zone, several things will change.
-Some people will misunderstand you, roll their eyes at you (negative body language), some may even avoid you, and overall dislike you.
+Something to consider: several things will change once you step out of your comfort zone.
+Some people will misunderstand you, roll their eyes at you (negative body language), and some may even avoid you and dislike you.
 Why?
 Because you no longer function as a robot.
 Therefore, you’re a threat or an outsider because you’re not part of the norm.

 When this happens, you must stay the course.
 The obstacle is the path.
-You’re are not a robot.
-You are a unique person that has value.
+You are not a robot.
+You are a unique person with value.

 For more tips on breaking away from the norm: